Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     bash scripts/diagsdeploy.sh
     ~~~

-- Configure the alert group that will handle all alerts.
+- Configure the alert group that will handle all alerts, created above.
 This is done through the portal so that we do not need to check in people's email addresses in git repositories.

     - Go to the [Azure portal](https://portal.azure.com).